ipublikuj-archive/images/docs/en/index.md

 Parameters of this macro are:

-* **path** - full path to the image with storage name eg.: *presenter:eshopStorage://some/namespace/product-image.jpg*
+* **path** - full path to the image with storage name and images provider eg.: *presenter:eshopStorage://some/namespace/product-image.jpg*
 * **size** - image size.
 It could be only width or width and height eg.: *150* or *50x50*
 * **algorithm** - (optional) resize algorithm which is used to convert image